Ghul2002/NYHA-Classification/README.md

 # NYHA-Classification
 ## Classification of stages of heart failure.
-University Exercise
+University Project

 ## 1. Data Preparation
 Loading data from a CSV file.